-Minerals Ores: These resources consist of soft and hard rock minerals extracted through underground or surface mining, iron obtained via open-pit mining, and coal extracted by cut and filling mining method.
+Minerals Ores: These resources consist of soft and hard rock minerals extracted through underground or surface mining, iron obtained via open-pit mining, and coal extracted by the cut-and-filling mining method.
 Coal is categorized into three categories based upon heating value: anthracite is the highest grade coal, second is bituminous, and third is lignite, which is the lowest graded coal.

 Renewable energy resources:

-Renewable energy resources are indefinite, continuously replenished in nature without causing environmental pollution.
-They help mitigate environmental or climate change and global warming- for example, solar, wind, tidal, hydropower, geothermal energy.
+Renewable energy resources are indefinite and continuously replenished in nature without causing environmental pollution.
+They help mitigate environmental or climate change and global warming– for example, solar, wind, tidal, hydropower, and geothermal energy.
 They are a clean energy resource.
 Their cost is high, and they are non-conventional energy resources.